 Final Words

-In this tutorial, we covered the steps on how to configure Nginx with SSL.
-We hope that this article helped with the setup and if you came across any problems, don't hesitate to contact us through the comment section below.
+In this tutorial, we covered the steps to configure SSL with Nginx.
+We hope this article helped with the setup, and if you have any problems, don't hesitate to contact us through the comment section below.